javoire/randomcreations/content/t/interactive-3D-ui-with-unlockable-mouse-cursor.md

 This article assumes basic knowledge with Unreal Engine 4 (4.25 as of the writing of this article).
 The project is based on the First Person Template.

-For setting up interacting with UI widgets in 3D space, I will [defer to this tutorial](https://www.youtube.com/watch?v=_1zWWabWof0) that I myself followed to set it up.
+For setting up the general interaction of UI widgets in 3D space, I will [defer to this tutorial](https://www.youtube.com/watch?v=_1zWWabWof0) that I myself followed to set it up.

 Regarding unlocking the mouse and still being able to interact with the UI widget, keep reading!